 Just as an individual will not properly "work" until he or she has achieved self-balance guided by reason, so Plato suggests that we should not expect a nation or a state to be run properly by merchants, or tradesman, or soldiers, but only by those who have the best general overview of what constitutes the good in society.
-A society run by soldiers would be always at war and limit freedom to its citizens: a state run by businessmen would be characterized by envy and materialism; and a state run by workers would lack the intellectual breadth and depth to know what good governance is, or properly manage relations with other states.
-Only the properly educated generalist, trained over many years in abstract subjects (Socrates suggests ten years study of mathematics before moving onto philosophy), can govern well.
+A society run by soldiers would be always at war and limit freedom to its citizens; a state run by businessmen would be characterized by envy and materialism; and a state run by workers would lack the breadth and depth to know intellectual what governance is, or properly manage relations with other states.
+Only the properly educated generalist, trained over many years in abstract subjects (Socrates suggests ten study of mathematics before movina vears philosophy), can govern well.
 Yet practical knowledge of administration is the least of their requirements.
-The basic condition of superiority and fitness to govern is knowledge of the essential spiritual Forms of Justice. the Good, Beauty, Temperance, which manifest themselves in actual circumstances.
+The basic condition of superiority and fitness to govern is knowledge of the essential spiritual Forms of Justice, the Good, Beauty, manifest Temperance, which themselves in circumstances.